calx0r/Blog/Zero-Point/CRTO.md

 ## Take Notes That Actually Help You

-Notes are obviously important for an exam like CRTO.

-I'd just avoid turning them into one giant command cheat sheet.
+I'd avoid turning your notes into one giant command cheat sheet.

-For each technique, try to document things like:
+For each technique, document things like:

 ```text
 What makes this possible?